 Total | 6,144 100.00

 There’s only one value that couldn’t be converted, “BBBBBBB”.
 This is a code for missing, so it should be converted to a missing value: destring did exactly what you want it to do.
-Now that you know that, you can go back and just convert income using the force option rather than creating a separate income2 variable.
+Now that you know that, you can go back and just convert income using the force option rather than creating a separate income_test variable.
 But you want to keep a record that you checked and know that that’s okay to do.

-. destring income, force replace
+destring income, gen(income_test) force

 income: contains nonnumeric characters; replaced as long